XRP vs BTC: Which One Should Be In Your Portfolio?

 Bitcoin vs Ripple: Price History

-The only concrete information we have with regards to analysing price movement is a token’s history - anything else is simply conjecture.
+The only concrete information we have with regards to analysing price movement is a token’s history - anything else is simply conjectured.
 Before making an investment, consideration should be given to each token’s previous price movement.

 Bitcoin’s price history has been nothing short of miraculous.
 From its early days trading at a few cents, there was a steady stream of forward-thinking industry insiders looking to invest in Bitcoin.
 BTC reached parity with the US dollar in 2011 and since then its growth has been stratospheric.
 Between 2011 and 2013 Bitcoin’s price climbed as high as $1,242 - which inevitably led to a surge in mainstream traders looking to invest in Bitcoin.